Kalgoorlie-Boulder Mining Innovation Hub

 Kalgoorlie-Boulder was carefully selected as the location for the Hub due to its proximity to several operating mine sites.
 The area is home to a range of geological and mineralisation styles.
 Access to this diversity is important for technology development and application tailored to Australian conditions.

 The area has strong SME capability and a culture of regional innovation.
-The nearby Western Australian School of Mines campus maintains close industry links.
-Importantly, the Hub also provides a vehicle to train professionals to further grow capability and capacity within Western Australia and Australia as a whole.
+The Western Australian School of Mines campus also maintains close industry links.
+Importantly, the Hub provides a vehicle to train professionals to further grow capability and capacity within Western Australia and Australia as a whole.

 Driven by industry

-Driven by the leaders in Australia’s minerals industry, the Kal Hub will nurture and progress new mining technologies to revolutionise the way gold and other mineral deposits are exploited for maximum profitability and minimum environmental impact.
+Driven by the leaders in Australia’s minerals industry, the Kal Hub nurtures and progresses new mining technologies to revolutionise the way gold and other mineral deposits are exploited for maximum profitability and minimum environmental impact.

 A strong group of partners helped shape the initial concept.
 This included Curtin University’s Western Australian School of Mines (WASM), the Minerals Research Institute of Western Australia (MRIWA), METS Ignited, the Chamber of Minerals and Energy, the Central Regional TAFE and the City of Kalgoorlie-Boulder.